spregler/Data-Science-Machine-Learning/README.md

 # My ML Repository

-A repository containing my data science and machine projects and research.
+A comprehensive one stop shop for my machine learning projects and research.

 #### tools used:
 * Tensorflow & Keras